RewardRank

 How rotating categories work

 Rotating programs typically change bonus categories on a fixed schedule.
 You may need to activate categories to receive elevated rewards.
+Without activation or category alignment, realized rewards can be much lower than expected.

 Activation is the biggest failure point

 Many users miss value because they forget activation windows.
 If your process does not include reminders, rotating structures can underperform simpler cards.
+Operational reliability matters as much as reward rate.

 Caps can limit practical upside

 Rotating programs often include spending caps on elevated categories.
 Once the cap is reached, marginal rewards may drop.
+If your category spend is high, cap structure is often the deciding variable.

 Best profiles for rotating cards